 Auvergne-Rhône-Alpes Energy Environment Agency (AURA-EE) organised a workshop with 2 local public authorities from different regions.
 The objectives were, thanks to the C-Track 50 project, to share experience on carbon neutrality strategies but also to discuss carbon finance and to explore possible synergies.

-The meeting offered the two local authorities the opportunity to exchange on methodologies, tools and best practices for developing integrated sustainable energy and climate plans for 2050.
-The webtool TerriSTORY® was presented, with its fundamentals, challenges and the deployment of the tool in the region of Nouvelle Aquitaine.
+The meeting offered the two local authorities the opportunity to exchange methodologies, tools and best practices for developing integrated sustainable energy and climate plans for 2050.
+The web tool TerriSTORY® was presented, with its fundamentals, challenges and the deployment of the tool in the region of Nouvelle Aquitaine.
 On the topic of carbon finance, the Agglomeration of La Rochelle presented its ambition to create a local carbon aggregator which would allow carbon credits to be aggregated and sold on a local market for voluntary carbon compensation.
-This would allow to enhance the financial value of sustainable energy & climate actions and projects.
+This would allow enhancing the financial value of sustainable energy & climate actions and projects.

 It was decided to continue discussions on the need for carbon accounting and carbon finance tools at the local level to achieve carbon neutrality.